Steam Deck

 Orientation

-On Wayland with GDM, the display and touchscreen work correctly in all orientations, without any tweaks.
+On Wayland, the display and touchscreen work correctly in all orientations, without any tweaks.
 Depending on the model, the orientation may default to portrait but can be changed as normal in a desktop environment's settings.

 On Xorg, a manual orientation fix may be needed depending on the display manager used.
 If the screen defaults to portrait, it can be rotated using xrandr.